Anthony-Bible/password-exchange/ReadMe.md

 1. [planned] Send message to both users.
 2. [planned] Remind users after a day of not opening
 3. [planned] Get notifications of the following
-   1. email opened, page visited, Page viewed
+   1. email opened, page visited
-3. [planned] Expire after 7 days or 1 hour after viewing
+4. Expire after 7 days

+   1.  [planned] 1 hour after viewing
-   1. In the future this will be configurable
+   1.  [planned] In the future this will be configurable

 TODO: